-We started research on June of 2018 and concluded that AR would be an interesting way to enhance the user experience inside the museum.
+We did a Design Sprint on June of 2018 in order to analyze which technology would be interesting for the Museum.
+We ran several tests on real users and concluded that AR would be an interesting way to enhance the user experience inside the museum.
 We decided to organize and curate a temporary art exhibition and also think of a way in which AR could stay in the museum In September we held an open call for local artists.
 During October and November, we worked together with each artist to expand their works of art with AR.
 In the meantime, we worked together with the Museum to merge AR with their permanent collection and with the building itself.

 The app was the tool that allowed AR to combine with art.
 Users only had to open it and focus each piece of art of our exhibit with their phone cameras in order to unveil the hidden sounds, music, animations and 3D objects.
 This apps also augmented some iconic spots and artworks of the Museum.